Psychology

 Meine Reise nach Palästina

+NEW: I have added several scanned pictures from an old photo album.
 In 1910, Isaac (my grandfather) took a three-month tour of Europe.
 He went by train from his home in Saskatchewan to New York, where he joined a Mediterranean cruise on the S.S.
 Arabic, a ship of the White Star line.
 The Arabic was launched in 1903 and sunk in 1915 by a German U-boat.
 The ship stopped at Madiera, Spain, Gibraltar, Algiers, Malta, Greece, Constantinople, Beirut, Jaffa, Alexandria, Naples, and Nice.
 From Nice, passengers had the opportunity to travel across Europe by train and catch any White Star line ship back to New York from Liverpool, which my grandfather did.
 There is an interesting historical twist to this because Isaac wanted to travel on the Titanic on her maiden voyage from Liverpool to New York, and his ticket would have allowed him to do so.
 However, the Titanic was not yet finished.
 She took her fateful maiden voyage in April 1912, while my grandfather returned from his European trip in April 1910, on the RMS Baltic.

 My grandfather wrote a book about his trip, entitled Meine Reise nach Palästina (My Journey to Palestine). ¼ of the book describes Isaac’s time in Palestine, which was then part of the Ottoman Empire.
 (The modern state of Israel was founded in 1948.)
 This book is especially interesting because Isaac took his trip during a window of time when modern technology coexisted with monarchy and medieval society.
 On the one hand, Isaac traveled as a modern tourist on a comfortable ship that was equipped with the brand-new invention of wireless telegraphy (it cost $2 to send 10 words to shore).
 On the other hand, the Ottoman Empire that Isaac visited was a historical relic of the medieval mindset.
 Isaac was able to take photographs of his trip and travel to most locations by train, but when there was no train, then the only alternative was horse and buggy, and Isaac repeatedly mentions the camel caravans and overloaded donkeys that he sees carrying goods and people in what he calls 'the Orient'.
-This juxtaposition of old society and new technology came crashing to the ground four years later when the first world war began, and four monarchial empires came to an end in this war: the Ottoman Empire, the Austro-Hungarian Empire, the German Reich, and the Russian Empire.
+This juxtaposition of old society and new technology came crashing to the ground four years later when the First World War began, and four monarchial empires came to an end in this war: the Ottoman Empire, the Austro-Hungarian Empire, the German Reich, and the Russian Empire.
 (I examine this juxtaposition from a cognitive perspective in the book Natural Cognitive Theology.)

 Isaac’s book is out-of-print.
 It was also printed in the dreadful Fraktur font, which was designed to look German rather than be legible.
 I found a program that is capable of recognizing this font and have uploaded a digital version of the book.